zsrobinson/blog/content/posts/ip-addresses-for-the-average-person/index.md

 You may have heard in the past that IP addresses are a way for companies and organizations to track you.
 This is a claim that many VPN advertisements like to make, and while it’s certainly not *wrong*, it’s missing a lot of nuance.
 Sure, if Google sees that two searches are made from the same IP address, then it’s pretty safe to assume that the same user made these searches.
 But the bigger sign that the same person searched these separate times is the fact that that user is signed into their Google account!
 Hiding your IP address with a VPN does nothing if you’re still voluntarily associating that new “hidden” IP address with your accounts linked to your identity.
 Don’t get me wrong, VPNs have their legitimate uses and are absolutely a piece of the puzzle of privacy – but they’re certainly not the be-all and end-all.

 As mentioned, IP addresses are only one way out of many that allow for tracking.
 More sophisticated methods – such as browser fingerprinting, cookies, web beacons, and plain old account tracking – are much more reliable than using IP addresses.
 In reality, IP addresses do much more good than harm, facilitating the transfer of vast amounts of data online.
-Without IP Addresses, 167,000,000 TikToks wouldn’t be watched every minute, 12,000,000 iMessages wouldn’t be sent every minute, 5,700,000 searches on Google would go unanswered every minute, and 694,000 hours of YouTube wouldn’t be watched every minute.
+Without IP Addresses, 167,000,000 TikToks wouldn’t be watched every minute, 12,000,000 iMessages wouldn’t be sent every minute, 5,700,000 searches on Google would go unanswered every minute, and 694,000 hours of YouTube wouldn’t be watched every minute [^5].
 While we [may be better off](https://zsrobinson.com/posts/the-case-for-slower-internet/) without some of these things, it’s impossible to ignore the impact that the Internet  and by extension, IP addresses – have had on society.

 [^5]: These figures are from [Statista](https://www.statista.com/statistics/195140/new-user-generated-content-uploaded-by-users-per-minute/).